-- If the circumstances surrounding the complaint indicate that a violation of the Code of Conduct may have occurred, disciplinary charges will be brought against the student.
-Alleged Code of Conduct violations are generally reported to CS by Residence Life staff members, Housing staff members, and University of New Hampshire Police officers.
+If the circumstances surrounding the complaint indicate that a violation of the Student Code may have occurred, disciplinary charges will be brought against the student.
+Alleged Student Code violations is generally reported to CS by Residence Life staff members, Housing staff members, and the University of New Hampshire Police officers.

-What is an informal meeting and do I have to attend?
+What is a Preliminary Meeting and do I have to attend?

-- If a student denies responsibility for the violation(s) the student may request a formal responsibility hearing (for cases with Level 3 sanctions) where a hearing panel will weigh all of the information presented and make a determination on responsibility and then sanctions if applicable.
+If a student denies responsibility for the violation(s) the student may request a formal responsibility hearing (for cases with Level 3 sanctions) where a hearing panel will weigh all of the information presented and decide on responsibility and then sanctions if applicable.

-- If you choose not to attend your preliminary meeting the complainant in a case with a Level 2 sanction you will not have the ability to request a review.
-If you choose not to attend the preliminary meeting with the complantant for cases with a Level 3 sanction your case will be forwarded CS and a formal responsibility hearing will be scheduled.
+If you choose not to attend your Preliminary Meeting the complainant in a case with a Level 2 sanction you will not have the ability to request an appeal.
+If you choose not to attend the Preliminary Meeting with the complainant for cases with a Level 3 sanction your case will be forwarded CS and a formal responsibility hearing will be scheduled.

 I’ve been told my case needs to go to a hearing.
 What are my options?

-- A Responsibility Hearing takes place to determine whether a student is responsible for violating the Code of Conduct .
+A Responsibility Hearing takes place to determine whether a student is responsible for violating the Student Code.
 If you disagree with the complainant’s account of what happened or what you are being charged with, then it would be in your best interest to request a responsibility hearing.
 If you are found responsible for any charges in the responsibility hearing, the hearing officer will then decide the appropriate sanctions.

 What is a responsibility hearing?

-- A Responsibility Hearing is the second step of the student conduct process in the more serious cases.
+A Responsibility Hearing is the second step of the student conduct process in more serious cases.

-- Students alleged to have violated a policy are entitled to appear in person and present information on their own behalf.
+Students alleged to have violated a policy are entitled to appear in person and present information on their behalf.

-- If the Hearing Panel determines, based on a preponderance of the information presented, that the Code of Conduct has been violated, a finding of responsibility will be made and the student will then receive sanctions.
+If the Hearing Panel determines, based on a preponderance of the information presented, that the Student Codehas been violated, a finding of responsibility will be made and the student will then receive sanctions.